fgrehm/vagrant-notify/README.md

 A Vagrant plugin that forwards `notify-send` from guest to host machine and notifies provisioning status.
 [See it in action](#demo)

-## Help Needed!

-This project is looking for maintainers, please see [GH-24](https://github.com/fgrehm/vagrant-notify/issues/24) for more.

 ## Installation